Florida Dem candidate under fire for event inviting rep who praised Castro

 MIAMI HOUSE RACE ONCE SEEN AS EASY DEM PICKUP TIGHTENS

-Shalala, a former Health and Human Services Secretary and president of the University of Miami, has struggled in her race to take over the seat held by retiring Rep. Ileana Ros-Lehtinen, a Republican.
+Shalala, a former Health and Human Services Secretary under the Clinton administration and president of the University of Miami, has struggled in her race to take over the seat held by retiring Rep. Ileana Ros-Lehtinen, a Republican.
 The district includes Miami Beach, Coral Gables, Key Biscayne and Little Havana.

 Fox News has ranked the race a toss-up.